-available online at abccamp.com/golf-tournament/\ in Pineville has donated a portion of its proceeds from the sale of its facility to the CENLA Pregnancy Center in Alexandria.
+available online at abccamp.com/golf-tournament/ portion of its proceeds from the sale of its facility to the CENLA Pregnancy Center in Pineville has donated a in Alexandria.

 Representatives of both organizations gathered at the pregnancy center office in Alexandria on March 11 to celebrate the unspecified gift that will help further the pro-life cause.
 Although both parties preferred humbleness, over announcing the actual amount, both conceded it was a sizeable contribution.
-In that regard, CENLA Pregnancy Center Director Claire Lemoine said the generous gift will help expand services in such areas as: pregnancy decision coaching by trained advocates; pregnancy testing; ultrasound imaging; counseling about pregnancy options; distributing maternity and physical resources; and, providing post-decision support (parenting

-Brian Blackwell photo Representatives from the CENLA Pregnancy Center received a gift from Helping Hands Ministries March 11.
+In that regard, CENLA Pregnancy Center Director Claire Lemoine said the generous gift will help expand services in such areas as: pregnancy decision coaching by trained advocates; pregnancy testing; ultrasound imaging; counseling about pregnancy options; distributing maternity and physical resources; and, providing post-decision support (parenting education and abortion recovery group classes).
+'We are incredibly grateful to Mr. Ray Powell and Brian Blackwell photo Representatives from the CENLA Pregnancy Center received a gift from Helping Hands Ministries March 11.
 CENLA Pregnancy Center Director Claire Lemoine said the gift will help expand services in such areas as: pregnancy decision coaching by trained advocates; pregnancy testing; ultrasound imaging; counseling about pregnancy options; distributing maternity and physical resources; and, providing post-decision support (parenting education and abortion recovery group classes). the board of directors of Helping Hands for a timely gift to us," Lemoine told the Baptist Message.
 "God has provided for our needs and continues to provide for the future needs of the center."
 Ray Powell, director of Helping Hands -- who attends both the First Baptist Church in Pollock and the non-denominational Word of Grace Ministries in Pineville -- said his organization sold the thrift store to Rolling Hills Ministries based out of Ruston so they could retool their ministry efforts.
 Afterward, he said, the Helping Hands leaders decided to use the proceeds to bless a ministry whose mission is saving lives.
-See HELPING, page 4